ahmetb/cloud-run-faq/README.md

 endpoints like
 `http://metadata.google.internal/computeMetadata/v1/project/project-id` to
 determine if you are on Cloud Run.
-However, this will not distinguish "Cloud Run" vs "Cloud Run on GKE" as the metadata service is available on GKE nodes as well.
+However, this will not distinguish "Cloud Run" vs "Cloud Run on Anthos" as the metadata service is available on GKE nodes as well.

 ### Is there a way to get static IP for outbound requests?